NageswaraRao4981/A-Student-Phonebook/README.rst

 Scenario 5: Quitting the Program
 -------------------------------------------------
-| Given that I have to search for an existing contact
+| Given that I am done using the phonebook
-| And I need to enter new contact info in my phone book,
-| When I choose Option 4,
+| When I choose Option 5,
-| Then I will get a prompt asking me to enter the contact first name,
+| Then I will able to quit the program
-| And my phone book will retrieve my contact.